Prateek-Havanur/Novel_classification/README.md

 - 10: tale_of_two_cities
 - 11: tom_sawyer.

+**Tech stack**
+- PyTorch
+- LSTM
+- Python

+**Folder structure details**
+- novel_classification.py is main file running the entire project.
+- util/tool.py contains the functions like early stopping/ train epoch/ test epoch etc.
+- output folder contains the images of confusion matrix and training plot along with prediction file.
+This folder also contains log file showing details while code   runs and all the results including classification report
+- checkpoints contains the model saved.
+- data contains input files and embedding file which contains glove embeddings.
+- Models folder contains LSTM model used.

 **Data provided:**

 Input data contains the obsfuscated text which will avoid some of the traditional tasks like removing stop word, lemmatization, etc

 **Approaches tried:**

-Since the the data provided was in obfuscated format i thought transformers wouldnt be the best choice since they contain preatrained tokenizer which are by default subword tokenizers and character level tokenizers are needed for the given dataset.
-In order to confirm my assumption i tried the XLNet and got accuracy of 36%.
+Since the the data provided was in obfuscated format transformers wouldnt be the best choice since they contain preatrained tokenizer which are by default subword tokenizers and character level tokenizers are needed for the given dataset.
+In order to confirm the assumption XLNet was trained and tested to get accuracy of 36%.
 LSTM was the approach finalised and explained below.

 |              | LSTM  | XLNet Transformers |
 |--------------|--------------|--------------|